british-english-speaking

 Though the Welsh have their own language, they also speak English in a Welsh accent.

 If you want a comparison between the English accent in the South of England and the Welsh accent, “Gavin & Stacey” is a fun show to watch.
-Check out this breakfast conversation: The first speaker is Rob Brydon, a Welsh actor.
-You can hear him talking about condiments (foods that are put on other foods for flavor, like jelly) for around 45 seconds.
+Check out this episode of “Awkward Breakfast” on BBC.
+The first speaker is Rob Brydon, a Welsh actor.
+You can hear him talking about condiments for around 45 seconds.
 Smithy, the character that comes right after and who is played by James Corden, is English.
 You might recognize him and his accent from his famous “Carpool Karaoke” series.

 The West Country Accent

 Spoken in the west part of England, the West Country accent has held onto its unique features partly due to its isolated location.
-You can hear Stephen Merchant’s West Country accent in these funny podcast clips.
+You can hear the West Country accent in this informative video.

 The Scouse Accent

-The Scouse accent belongs to the people of Liverpool, and it could be referred to as the Liverpudlian accent.
-Though it’s limited to a small area (compared to the West Country or Wales), the Scouse accent is one of the most famous in England.
-One thing you might notice when listening to a Scouse is their nasal (from the nose) sounds, such as when a “t” sounds like an “r.”
-You can listen to the Scouse accent in this interview with Liverpudlian legends The Beatles.
+The Scouse accent belongs to the people of Liverpool.
+Though it’s limited to a small area, the Scouse accent is one of the most famous in England.
+One thing you might notice when listening to a Scouse is their nasal (from the nose) sounds, such as when a T sounds like an R. You can listen to the Scouse accent in this interview with Liverpudlian legends The Beatles.

 The Yorkshire Accent